ehsaanchanga/node-react-booking-app/README.md

 # This project also include backend api section in which there are user crud rest apis , hotel apis crud , room apis crud

-# To run it locally please make you own .env file for storing db url and accesstoken
+# To run it locally please make you own .env file in api folder and store you mongodb url and access_token in it